 Volatile organic compounds (VOCs): Carpet and other common materials found in homes may contain VOCs.
 These chemicals can cause eye, nose and throat irritation and have neurological effects [source: Environmental Protection Agency].
 Newer carpets contain lower levels of VOCs, and carpets that carry The Carpet and Rug Institute's Green Label are certified to be low-VOC.
 Manufacturing of newer carpets may also require less water and energy, and they're often made from recycled materials [source: The Carpet and Rug Institute: Sustainability Report 2008].

 Carpets made just for pets: Some carpets have been specifically designed to prevent pet stains from soaking through to your carpet padding, where the moisture can foster bacteria and mold growth.
 You might also consider carpet tiles, which make replacing damaged sections of the carpet easier.
 Some colors or patterns hide pet hair better than others, so consider this when choosing new carpet, too.

 Once you've installed your beautiful, new, pet-friendly carpet, be sure to clean it often and well.
 Keeping carpet clean and dry prevents mold from growing [source: Berry].
 To best care for your carpet, choose a vacuum approved by The Carpet and Rug Institute's Green Label program, which can reduce airborne dust by 94 percent [source: Asbury].

-For lots more information about choosing pet-friendly carpet, explore the links below.
+For lots more information about choosing pet-friendly carpet, explore the links on the next page.